mar23-lab/SAST/UNIVERSAL_SAST_BOILERPLATE.md

 ## 🎉 CONCLUSION

-Этот Universal SAST Boilerplate предоставляет **complete enterprise-ready solution** для автоматизации безопасности в любой организации разработки.
+This Universal SAST Boilerplate provides a **complete enterprise-ready solution** for security automation in any development organization.

 ### 🏆 KEY BENEFITS

-- **🚀 Rapid Deployment** - от 15 минут до полной готовности
+- **🚀 Rapid Deployment** - from 15 minutes to full readiness
-- **📊 Universal Governance** - единые стандарты для всех проектов
+- **📊 Universal Governance** - unified standards for all projects
-- **🔒 Enterprise Security** - соответствие всем major compliance frameworks
+- **🔒 Enterprise Security** - compliance with all major compliance frameworks
-- **📈 Scalable Architecture** - растет вместе с организацией
+- **📈 Scalable Architecture** - grows with the organization
-- **💰 Cost Effective** - значительная экономия vs custom development
+- **💰 Cost Effective** - significant savings vs custom development

 ### 🎯 NEXT STEPS